Constitution Plaza: Architecture

 Tying all these buildings together are well-detailed, large pedestrian spaces and overstreet bridges that showcase stylish walkways and paved areas, planter beds with professionally maintained landscaping, large potted trees, a modernist clock tower, reflecting pools and fountains designed by landscape architect Masao Kinoshita.
 The entire plaza area sits atop a 1,600-car, multi-level parking garage.

 Viewed as a period design ensemble, it is a handsome if austere complex.

 A precursor to later megastructure and now more integrated mixed-use complexes, its construction was heralded as the future of urban design.
 However, considering recent trends that emphasize more traditional streetscapes, this self-contained urban environment seems outdated.
 It shares its design "brotherhood" of multiple-style buildings connected by large, above-grade pedestrian spaces with two similar but much larger renewal projects, Charles Center in downtown Baltimore, Maryland, and the Prudential Center (Boston) complex in Boston, Massachusetts, although these two developments have been significantly altered (The Prudential Center was mostly converted to an enclosed mall in the early 1990s) and have also experienced varying degrees of economic and planning success.

-Often viewed as a classic example of the fallibility of urban renewal, Constitution Plaza was for many of its early years a well-celebrated aesthetic and economic success, as it stabilized the initial decline of the downtown business district, and in combination with the later XL Center complex, sparked a modest downtown revival and office building boom that began in the mid-1970s.
-From the 1980's through the mid-2000's and through multiple ownerships, the mergers/demise and eventual vacating of most of the anchor corporate tenants, and Hartford, Connecticut/ Hartford's sharp economic decline which took hold in the early 1990s, it has called into question the Plaza's long-term viability without significant re-investment and maintenance.
+Often viewed as a classic example of the fallibility of urban renewal, Constitution Plaza was for many of its early years a well-celebrated aesthetic and economic success, as it stabilized the initial decline of the downtown business district, and in combination with the later PeoplesBank Arena complex, sparked a modest downtown revival and office building boom that began in the mid-1970s.
+From the 1980s through the mid-2000s and through multiple ownerships, the mergers/demise and eventual vacating of most of the anchor corporate tenants, and Hartford's sharp economic decline which took hold in the early 1990s, it has called into question the Plaza's long-term viability without significant re-investment and maintenance.

-Present State of Disrepair

-Toured in the fall 2021, it appears that the many subsequent owners have allowed Constitution Plaza to suffer from deferred maintenance, with no cohesive long-term repair or landscape guidelines that respect and uphold the modernist elegance of its original design, with many of the Plaza's signature elements being neglected and poorly maintained.